Understanding your health

 There are six major types: isthmic, degenerative, dysplastic, traumatic, pathological, and post-surgical.
 The isthmic and degenerative forms are the most common in clinical practice.

-Isthmic spondylolisthesis begins with a defect in the pars interarticularis, the bony bridge that connects the top and bottom of your vertebra.
-This defect is caused by repetitive stress fractures resulting from hyperextension.
-This form is common in athletes who repeatedly extend and rotate their spine: gymnasts, football linemen, wrestlers, divers, and cricket bowlers.
+Isthmic spondylolisthesis begins with a defect in the pars interarticularis, the bony bridge that connects the top and bottom of your vertebra.6 This defect is caused by repetitive stress fractures resulting from hyperextension.
+This form is common in athletes who repeatedly extend and rotate their spine: gymnasts, football linemen, wrestlers, divers, and cricket bowlers.7

-Isthmic stress fracture of the pars adolescent/young adult L5-S1 5-7%
+Isthmic Stress fracture of the pars Teenager/young adult L5-S15-7%

 Pathological Tumor/infection All ages Variable Very rare

 Degenerative spondylolisthesis results from arthritic changes in your facet joints and disc degeneration, creating instability without pars fracture.
-This form is predominantly found in women and occurs after the age of 50.^8^ This type shares mechanisms withlumbar osteoarthritis, where progressive joint wear compromises stability.
+This form shows a strong female predominance and occurs after age 50.
+This type shares mechanisms withlumbar osteoarthritis, where progressive joint wear compromises stability.

 What are the symptoms of spondylolisthesis?